 - Teeth sensitive to cold

-Is TMJ treatable?
+Is It treatable?

-What is obstructive Sleep Apnea?
+What is Obstructive Sleep Apnea or OSA?

-What cause Sleep Apnea?
+What can contribute to Sleep Apnea?

-- A small retruded jaw
+- A small retruded jaw (under-bite)

 - Alcohol before retiring